-Since 2010, Dr. Ferrari has been the President and CEO of The Houston Methodist Hospital Research Institute (TMHRI), Executive Vice President of Houston Methodist Hospital and Senior Associate Dean of Weill Cornell Medical College in New York.
-He is also the President of The Alliance for NanoHealth.
+Dr. Ferrari currently serves as Affiliate Professor of Pharmaceutics at the University of Washington in Seattle, WA and CEO of BREYT Pharmaceutics in Menlo Park, CA. From 2010 to 2019, Dr. Ferrari was President and CEO of The Houston Methodist Hospital Research Institute (TMHRI), Executive Vice President of Houston Methodist Hospital and Senior Associate Dean of Weill Cornell Medical College in New York.
+He also served as President of the European Research Council.
 Dr. Ferrari is an internationally recognized expert in nanomedicine and biomedical nanotechnology.
-Prior to assuming leadership of TMHRI, Dr. Ferrari was Professor and Chairman of The Department of NanoMedicine and Biomedical Engineering at The University of Texas Health Science Center at Houston, Professor of Experimental Therapeutics at the MD Anderson Cancer Center, Adjunct Professor of Bioengineering at Rice University and Adjunct Professor of Biomedical Engineering at the University of Texas in Austin.
-His previous academic appointments include tenured professorships at UC Berkeley and The Ohio State University.
+Dr. Ferrari was formerly Professor and served as chair of The Department of NanoMedicine and Biomedical Engineering at The University of Texas Health Science Center at Houston, Professor of Experimental Therapeutics at the MD Anderson Cancer Center, Adjunct Professor of Bioengineering at Rice University, and Adjunct Professor of Biomedical Engineering at the University of Texas in Austin.
+His previous academic appointments include tenured professorships at his graduate Alma Mater UC Berkeley, and The Ohio State University.
+From 2003 to 2005, Dr. Ferrari served as Special Expert on Nanotechnology and Eminent Scholar at The National Cancer Institute.